JonJagger/cyber-dojo/readme.txt

 ===========
-Clicking on a dashboard traffic-light opens a new page showing the diffs for that traffic-light for that animal together with << < > >> buttons to step backwards and forwards through the diffs.
+Clicking on a dashboard traffic-light opens a new page showing the diffs for that traffic-light for that animal together with << < > >> buttons to step backwards and forwards.
 The diff page will automatically open the file with the most changes and autoscroll to the first diff-chunk.
-Reclicking on the file should auto-scroll to the next diff-chunk in the file (but there is a bug in that somewhere).
+Clicking on the filename should auto-scroll to the next diff-chunk in the file (but there is a bug in that somewhere).
 Clicking the red no-of-lines-deleted button (to the right of the filename) will toggle the deleted lines on/off.